-The most extensive sustainable travel research from Booking.com to date highlights Singaporetravellers’ increasing desire to make more mindful and conscious choices across the entiretravel experience
+The most extensive sustainable travel research from Booking.com to date highlights increasing desire to make more mindful and conscious choices across the entire travel experience

-- 77% of Singapore travellers confirm that sustainable travel is important to them, with 57% saying that recent news about climate change has influenced them to make more sustainable travel choices
+- 71% of UK travellers confirm that sustainable travel is important to them, with 42% saying that recent news about climate change has influenced them to make more sustainable travel choices

-- 54% of Singapore travellers say they want to leave the places they visit better than when they arrived, with 31% revealing that they chose to travel outside of peak season to avoid overcrowding
+- 55% of travellers say they want to leave the places they visit better than when they arrived, with 26% revealing that they chose to travel outside of peak season to avoid overcrowding

 - More than 100,000 properties globally are now being recognized for their sustainability efforts with a Travel Sustainable badge on Booking.com

-SINGAPORE, 14 APRIL 2022 - Today Booking.com released new research, with insights gathered from more than 30,000 travellers across 32 countries and territories including Singapore, highlighting that the impact of their trips remains top of mind, with 72% of Singapore travellers saying that they want to travel more sustainably over the coming 12 months, which is an increase over what was surfaced through the company’s 2021 data.
+LONDON, 14 APRIL 2022 - Today Booking.com released new research, with insights gathered from more than 30,000 travellers across 32 countries and territories.
+It highlights that the impact of their trips remains top of mind for many travellers, with 57% of those from the UK saying that they want to travel more sustainably over the coming 12 months.
+This demonstrates a 27% increase over what was surfaced through the company’s 2021 data.

 In search of more sustainable stays

-However, while a vast majority (84%) of Singapore travellers intend to stay in a sustainable property at least once in the coming year, there is still more to do to make more sustainable stay options easier to find for everyone.
-Of those who didn’t stay in a sustainable accommodation over the past year, 30% said they didn’t know they existed.
-While this is down 9% from 2021, indicating that awareness is growing, nearly one in three (31%) said they still didn’t know how to find them.
-More than half (56%) admit that they don’t actively look for the sustainability efforts of a property before they book, but if made easily accessible, they say they will review it, which further underlines the importance of making this sustainability information transparent and understandable for a broad audience of travellers.
+While 62% of travellers intend to stay in a sustainable property at least once in the coming year, there is still more to do to make more sustainable stay options easier to find for everyone.
+Of those who didn’t stay in a sustainable accommodation over the past year, 27% said they didn’t know they existed.
+While this is down 30% from 2021, indicating that awareness is growing, over one in four (26%) said they still didn’t know how to find them.
+Nearly two thirds (62%) admit that they don’t actively look for the sustainability efforts of a property before they book, but if easily accessible, they say they will review it, which further underlines the importance of making this sustainability information transparent and understandable for a broad audience of travellers.

 Alternative destinations and timing